Amparo Muñoz: Death

 Muñoz had been long struggling with health issues.
 In 1975, she was medically diagnosed with mental depression.
 In the spring of 1991, she suffered from acute pancreatitis.
 In 2003, she was formally diagnosed with a brain tumor along with an arterial malformation in the vicinity of her Cerebellum.

-Muñoz was advised by her physicians of imminent death in which she suffered two cerebral aneurysms, the first case which paralyzed half of her body.
+Muñoz was duly advised by her physicians of imminent death in which she suffered two more cerebral aneurysms, the first case which paralyzed half of her body, the latter which partially impaired her vision.
+She became reclusive and refused to physically meet with anyone, except a very select few individuals and only allowed communication via telephone.

 She died on 27 February 2011 (aged 56) in Málaga, and was given a highly private funeral at her own personal request.
 Her mortal remains were cremated on 1 March 2011 and her gravestone is marked at the Roman Catholic cemetery of Saint Michael in Málaga, Spain.